Letter to Me: Critical reception

 Kevin John Coyne of Country Universe gave the song a A− grade.
 Coyne says that it is "appropriate that in a letter to himself at a younger age where he reveals how much greatness he has ahead of him, Paisley proves his adult self is telling the truth about all of his personal strengths."

 Music video

 The music video, directed by Jim Shea, was shot at his high school, John Marshall, in Glen Dale, W.V.
 The video is used as a homecoming and features many of his former classmates and teachers.
-In the end after the song is done, there is a short outro of footage of Brad being given a crown during a school assembly in 1991.
+In the end after the song is done, there is a short outro of footage of Paisley being given a crown during a school assembly in 1991.
 This scene was not home footage.
-It was shot in present day, with an actor playing a younger Brad.
-Brad has called this video, "The most personal video I've ever done."
+It was shot in present day, with an actor playing a younger Paisley.
+Paisley has called this video, "The most personal video I've ever done."
 He also says that this, as well as his 2008 “Waitin’ on a Woman” video, are his favorite videos of his own.